yannlugrin/nanoc-sprockets-filter/README.md

 Add compile rule for stylesheets and javascripts, `css_compressor`and `js_compressor` is optionnal and value can be replaced by any compressor supported by Sprockets.
+Add route rule for all assets and use [sprockets-helpers][sprockets-helpers] to generate file path.

 ```ruby
 compile %r{/assets/(stylesheets|javascripts)/.+/} do